RPGdesign Bingo Cards - Print Free or Customize

 - Virtual Players: Click on the Play button above, and then click on the 🎫 button.

-- Combo Mode: Choose any combination above.
-For instance, caller can be either Paper or Virtual.
-And players can be Paper or Virtual or a mix of both.
+- Mixed Mode: Choose any combination above.
+For example, caller can be either Offline or Virtual.
+And players can be Offline or Virtual or a combination of both.

 Step-By-Step: